nuxt/http/docs/migration.md

 ## Sending requests with body

-Despire axios, fetch and ky always accept **two** arguments for making requests (input and options) and you have to pass request body as options:
+Despire axios, fetch and ky always accept **two** arguments for making requests (input and options).
+You have to pass request body in options:

 For plain data or `Body`: